federico-requena/content/src/content/lesson/making-react-components.md

 ## Using a Component

-Once you have created your first a component, you can include it or use it inside the rest of your code by typing the function name like an HTML `<tag>`.
-For example, if you created a component using the function syntax called Home you can include it in your code using the `<Home>` tag like this:
+Once you have created your first component, you can include it or use it inside the rest of your code by typing the function name like an HTML `<tag>`.
+For example, if you created a component using the function syntax called Home, you can include it in your code using the `<Home>` tag like this:

 ```jsx
 import React from "react";